Amirali-Rezaei/Weekly_Budget/README.md

 A simple weekly budget project written with pure JavaScript

 # NOT FINISHED
+Next Stage: Adding delete button to expenses
+Next Stage: Adding expenses to localstorage

-Next stage : Adding back-end to this project ( Node js ).
+Next stage: Adding back-end to this project ( Node js ).